 What is nuisance behaviour?

 Nuisance behaviour is “behaving unreasonably in a way that affects others living nearby or using communal facilities”.
-Examples of nuisance behaviour would include, but are not limited to: Nuisance caused by pets or other animals such as dog fouling or allowing constant barking, noise nuisance caused by loud music or constant arguing, repairing vehicles in public areas, unlawful tipping or dumping of rubbish, inappropriate use of communal areas, selling or using illegal drugs, causing vandalism and graffiti.
+Examples of nuisance behaviour would include, but are not limited to: Any behaviour that the neighbours find a nuisance, or behaviour that is likely to cause a nuisance.
+Nuisance caused by pets or other animals such as dog aggression, fouling, being out of the owners control, allowing constant barking, noise nuisance caused by loud music or constant arguing, repairing vehicles in public areas, unlawful tipping or dumping of rubbish, inappropriate use of communal areas, selling or using illegal drugs, causing vandalism and graffiti.
+The time of day can be important in that loud televisions or music in the night are likely to disturb neighbours sleep and so will constitute a nuisance.

 What can you do if you have a problem with your neighbour?

 If this is the first time you have experienced a problem, it may be better to do nothing, as it could be a one off incident.
 However, the earlier a dispute is resolved, the better it is for everyone involved.
-Try talking to your neighbour, they may be unaware of the effect of their actions.
+First of all, try talking to your neighbour, as they may be unaware of the effect of their actions, and will stop as soon as they are made aware.

-Approach your neighbour in a calm manner, at a time when they are free to talk, and explain how their behaviour is affecting you.
-If this does not resolve the issue please contact Tai Calon.
+Approach your neighbour in a pleasant and calm manner, at a time when they are free to talk, and you can explain how their behaviour is affecting you.
+If this does not resolve the issue, then please contact Tai Calon.
 We will arrange for your Neighbourhood Manager to get in touch with you to discuss the matter.
 Only approach your neighbour if you feel it is safe to do so.

-In cases where there has been violence, threats of violence or you feel threatened please report this to the police, in the first instance, and then Tai Calon.
+In cases where there has been violence, threats of violence or you feel threatened, then please report this to the police in the first instance, and then Tai Calon.
 We will work with the police and other agencies to resolve serious cases of anti social behaviour and harassment.

-How can I report anti social or nuisance behaviour?
+How can you report anti social or nuisance behaviour?

 Tai Calon Community Housing,